unoplatform/uno.extensions/doc/Learn/Tutorials/Navigation/Advanced/HowTo-UseTabBar.md

 ---
 # How-To: Use a TabBar to Switch Views

-> [!TIP]
-> This guide assumes you used the Uno.Extensions `dotnet new unoapp-extensions` template to create the solution.
-Instructions for creating an application from the template can be found [here](xref:Overview.Extensions)

 ## Step-by-steps

+> [!IMPORTANT]
+> This guide assumes you used the template wizard or `dotnet new unoapp` to create your solution.
+If not, it is recommended that you follow the [instructions](xref:Overview.Extensions) for creating an application from the template.

 The Navigation capabilities offered by Uno.Extensions include regions.
 Regions allow you to associate a specific sector of the view with an individual item on a navigation control from the same `Page`.
 Likewise, the Uno.Extensions library has built-in support for responding to navigation gestures from the [Toolkit](https://github.com/unoplatform/uno.toolkit.ui) `TabBar`.
 Follow the steps below to define a user interface centered around navigating with this control.